-Graduate Study-Detailed information about the graduate program may be obtained from the graduate section of this catalog.
+Graduate Study - Detailed information about the graduate program may be obtained from the graduate section of this catalog.
 Course work will be outlined by the student's major professor.

-Bachelor of Arts (With Teaching Certificate) and Bachelor of Music Degrees-(Five-Year Combined Course) Admission to candidacy for the combined Bachelor of Arts and Bachelor of Music degrees is based upon the recommendation of a reviewing committee composed of members of the Music Division.
+Bachelor of Arts (With Teaching Certificate) and Bachelor of Music Degrees - (Five-Year Combined Course) Admission to candidacy for the combined Bachelor of Arts and Bachelor of Music degrees is based upon the recommendation of a reviewing committee composed of members of the Music Division.
 The student who desires to complete the combined degrees must demonstrate an outstanding degree of musical talent.
-Application for admission to the combined degree program must take place prior to the close of the student's second year in college.
+Application for admission to the close of the student's second year in college.